 The data and analysis behind this website will continue to be refined over time.
 We want the information we provide to be as helpful as we can make it to consumers and to doctors.
 If you have comments or suggestions, please contact us here.
 Users should also look for other information on surgeons and be aware that any given surgeon might have better or worse results on different samples of similar patients.
-What we report here on surgeon outcomes is based on our analysis of data from Medicare claims for in-hospital procedures we were able to get for a period from 2010 through 2014.
+What we report here on surgeon outcomes is based on our analysis of data from Medicare claims for in-hospital procedures we were able to get for a period from 2010 through 2014 (and only includes surgeons for whom we were able to get what we considered enough such Medicare claims).
 Results might be different for different time periods and other data sources.

 - There are big differences among surgeons.
 For example, for some types of surgeries, Checkbook has reported risk-adjusted death rates more than three times as high for the patients of some surgeons compared to the patients of other surgeons—even after our analysts made risk-adjustments intended to take into account differences in the age, health, and other characteristics of the patients.